 Photo of DeepakNess DeepakNess

-Keybindings to stage, commit, and sync at once
+Keybindings to stage, commit, and sync in VS Code & Cursor

 Came across this tweet that provides a keybinding to automatically stage, generate AI commit message, commit, and sync with GitHub inside Cursor (below, I added the VS Code version as well).
 Not much, it's going to save 10-20 seconds each time you push your code.